What are the Customs in American Samoa?

 Sa: Evening Village Curfew

-In some but not all villages, an evening curfew is observed for prayer, known as Sa (sacred).
+In many villages, an evening curfew is observed for prayer, known as Sa (sacred).

 You'll know when Sa has ended and when you can go about your business after the third bell or conch shell has sounded.